juanmafx/juanmafx/README.md

-- 👋 Hi, I’m Juan Manuel Ramalo a software developer.
+- 👋 Hi, I’m Juan Manuel Ramallo a full stack engineer from Latin America.

-- 👀 I’m interested in projects from scrath or adding features.
+- 👀 I’m interested in projects from scrath or adding features, conecting in to new systems Apis by making new APIs and then updating those under REST.

-- 🌱 I’m currently learning how to impruve and add funcionalitys in public and  private enviorments, tasks like:
+- 🌱 I’m currently learning more as ever before and impruving my skills by adding  funcionalitys in public and or  private enviorments, tasks like:
-- Designing, managing software programs
+- Designing, managing software programs.
-- Testing and evaluating new programs
+- Testing and evaluating new features.
-- Modifying software to fix error, improve its performance
+- Modifying software to fix first,  and improve it.
-- Deploying software tools, processes and metrics
+- Deploying software tools, processes and metrics backoofices for  adminitration users interfaces by full CRUD MVS models.
-- Directing software programming and documentation development
+- Directing software programming and documentation development.
-- Writing and implementing code
+- Writing and implementing on Scrums metodogies  teams or as solo webmaster for incipient statups or internacionals financial institutions.
-- Preparing reports on programming project specifications, activities, or status
+- Preparing reports on programming project specifications, activities, or status as a rutine.
 - Consulting with engineering staff to evaluate software-hardware interfaces and develop specifications and performance requirements.

-- 💞️ I’m looking to collaborate on new chalanges  Reach me by:
+-  I’m looking to collaborate on new chalanges

 LinkedIn profile:
 https://www.linkedin.com/in/juan-manuel-ramallo/